diogopipas/CV-Express/QUICK_START.md

 - **Start with small batch sizes** (5-10 jobs) when testing queue processing
 - **Fill out onboarding completely** for best match scores
 - **Upload a detailed resume** for better parsing results
-- **Use OpenAI for production** - the parsing is significantly better
+- **Use Gemini for production** - the parsing is significantly better
 - **Check application timelines** to debug the queue → application flow

 ## 🆘 Need Help?